BigRLab/RecommendationSystem/Notes/RS_Note.md

 ----
 ## Task 3: run the basic model of DSSM
 - create a local repo for the Project
-- add note folder for recording the preprocessingß
+- add note folder for recording the preprocessing